N4RLY/look-builder/README.md

 ## Technologies Used

 - Streamlit for the user interface
-- Sentence-Transformers for text embeddings and similarity matching
 - Python 3.8+
+- scikit-learn for similarity matching

 ## Installation